rd--/jssc3/md/dialects.md

 > _"It was tempting to consider repurposing this language and the web
 > browser to recreate the conditions for creative programming in the
-> context of what was becoming a universal platform."_ (Ingalls, 2016)
+> context of what was becoming a universal platform."_ (Ingalls 2016)

-For the past few years it's been possible to run the SuperCollider synthesiser in a web browser (Berners-Lee, 1992).
+For the past few years it's been possible to run the SuperCollider synthesiser in a web browser (Berners-Lee 1992).
 Below are brief outlines of some initial experiments using it.

-[_JsSc3_](https://rohandrape.net/t/jssc3) is a library for communicating with the SuperCollider synthesiser using the language interpreter of the browser (Wirfs-Brock, 2020).
+[_JsSc3_](https://rohandrape.net/t/jssc3) is a library for communicating with the SuperCollider synthesiser using the language interpreter of the browser (Wirfs-Brock 2020).
 It lets one define signal processing graphs and send them, along with any related instructions, to the synthesiser to be played.